 3 years, including mandatory placements or 4 years with the Foundation Year (1 year, followed by 3 years including mandatory placements)

 Royal College of Occupational Therapists

-For September 2023 and September 2024 entry: 128 - 144 UCAS tariff points including a minimum of two A-levels or equivalent, including 32 points in a required subject.
-BTEC Extended Diploma grade DDM (128 UCAS tariff points) in a required subject.
+For September 2024 entry: 120 - 136 UCAS tariff points including a minimum of two A-levels or equivalent.
+BTEC Extended Diploma grade DDM (128 UCAS tariff points).
 Foundation Year: 48-72 UCAS tariff points.